You are currently browsing the category archive for the 'Art' category.

 I’m in the studio right now… doing some of the final touch-ups on the forthcoming Look Alive album.

 Look Alive is a band I’ve been in for 7 years.
 We started in college, at Bethel University.
 We released our debut album not long after the band formed in 2003, and we started work on our sophomore release shortly after that.
 We’re still working on that project.
 For those of you who aren’t familiar with the process of making a record… 4 years is a REALLY long time.
 Life happened to all of us, and the band had to take a back seat.
+(Update: You can find a free download of Look Alive’s completed 2nd and final album The Already Not Yet here).

 So now I might be weaker physically than I was back then, but I’m confident that I’m stronger mentally.
 I think I’ve come out ahead overall, then – because I believe that music is primarily a mental game and not a physical one.
 Those who put too much emphasis on the physical side end up treating music like athletics, and not art.
 But there’s a balance on the mental side as well… between data (left brain) and emotion (right brain).
 Too much emphasis on the data and music becomes mathematics, not art.